texti/texti.github.io/README.md

 language frozen?
 Is the Hypertext markup language (HTML) frozen?

-Let's welcome the the living language.
+Let's welcome the living language.
 Let's evolve Markdown.
-And let's evolve Wikitext.
+And let's evolve Wikipedia Markup.

 Use what works and don't use what doesn't work.
 Have we learned anything in the last 10+ years?
 Anyone?
 Anything?